- Compare effective note-taking strategies for quantitative courses against those for other courses

 There’s a good chance you are going to be assigned online homework in at least one of your math or science classes while you are in college.
 Often, students fall into the habit of working through online homework without keeping track of their work.
-If there’s one thing you take from this page, it should be this: Keep an online homework journal!
+If there’s one thing you take from this page, it should be this: Keep a homework journal that records your online homework.

 Here are some important things to include in your homework journal:

 - The title of the homework set—even if it is just the number, such as 2.3.
 This will help you use your work as a reference for study.

 - Write down each problem you do—if there are easy ones, just write the answers to them if you don’t think you will forget the steps.

 - If you make a mistake—just circle it and note that it was wrong.
 If it takes a ton of tries, that’s okay—it’s your homework journal, and you’re not turning it in for a grade.